 - If running the SPSS syntax file produces errors, follow the error detection process below:

-- Highlight only the File Handle & Data List text and hit to see if the errors fall within this section of the syntax file.
+- Highlight only the File Handle & Data List text and hit the right facing arrow, the run button, on SPSS to see if the errors fall within this section of the syntax file.
 If there are no errors in this section continue on.

-- Highlight only the File Handle, Data List and Variable Labels text and hit to see if the errors fall within this section of the syntax file.
+- Highlight only the File Handle, Data List and Variable Labels text and hit the right facing arrow, the run button, on SPSS to see if the errors fall within this section of the syntax file.
 Continue with this process until the errors have been identified and corrected.

 - For assistance in identifying areas of a syntax file prone to errors, refer to the contents of the following sections: